Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: What age group can attend Paris Saint Germain Academy Camp?

-A: Paris Saint Germain Academy Camp one week Regular Sessions are open to boys/girls from 9 – 17 years old while the International Sessions are open to boys/girls from 13 – 17 years old.
-Please note that campers must be within the relevant age restrictions to register for the camp and that campers whose age is outside of the above age limits cannot register for the camp (registration for age is based on year birthdate). (there is a low number of girls registration during the summer, some sessions might not have girls present or 1-2 perhaps, while some other will have a higher number!)
+A: Paris Saint Germain Academy Camp one week Sessions are open to boys/girls from 9 – 17 years old.
+Please note that campers must be within the relevant age restrictions to register for the camp and that campers whose age is outside of the above age limits cannot register for the camp (registration for age is based on year birthdate).
+There is a low number of girl participants during the summer and some sessions might not have any girl participants or have only 1-2 girl participants while other sessions might have a higher number of girl participants!)

 Q: Can I stay 2 weeks at the camps?